 - do not bring glass into the pool area;

 - do not climb or sit on the infinity wall at the pool;

 - keep the trash area clean and neat;

 - keep trailers in your driveway or at one of the two local marinas;

 - remember you have neighbors.

-The pool is closed and fall maintenance is starting.
+The pool usually closes after Labor day and fall maintenance begins.
 As we prepare for cooler weather and traffic lightens at Colony Cove, the board has a few issues and reminders for everyone.
 We do have almost 20 full timers at Colony Cove now and that changes the dynamics of our complex from parking to trash and to noise.
 As the board, we have never wanted to play the role of "police" at Colony Cove.
 Rather, we want to make sure everyone understands the rules and policies that have been put into place so that everyone can have a good time while respecting their neighbors rights as well.
 After all, we are a very close community and what happens to one family can affect all of us.

 - Pets - We have many dogs in our community and there is always an issue when that many pets try to live close to each other and strangers.
 The board has had complaints ranging from barking dogs to pet droppings in the grass.
 Please help everyone by doing what you can to minimize barking.
 Also, please carry baggies with you when you walk your dogs to the "bathroom" and pick up the messes.
 Nobody likes to step in the mess and our lawn man doesn't like to run over it with his mower.
 We are also trying to deal with a feral cat issue.
 If you are feeding these cats, please understand that they will stay around and their population will just increase.